AdemGhalleb/Rune/README.md

 Existing tools solve pieces of this, not the problem itself:

-- **Note apps** (Obsidian, Notion) organize *what you wrote*, not *what you understand*.
+- **Note apps** organize *what you wrote*, not *what you understand*.
 They have no idea which concepts you're weak on.
-- **General chat assistants** (ChatGPT, Claude) have no persistent, per-course memory of your material or your history with it — every conversation starts from zero.
+- **General chat assistants** have no persistent, per-course memory of your material or your history with it — every conversation starts from zero.
-- **Flashcard tools** (Anki, Quizlet) require you to manually author every card and have no awareness of your syllabus, your lectures, or your actual exam content.
+- **Flashcard tools** require you to manually author every card and have no awareness of your syllabus, your lectures, or your actual exam content.

 None of these maintain a durable, structured model of a specific student's academic knowledge over time.
 Rune is built around that gap.
 It is not a document Q&A chatbot with a knowledge base bolted on — the persistent understanding of the student is the product; RAG-based chat is one interface into it.